0xideas/sequifier/README.md

 If you want to see an end-to-end example on very simple synthetic data, check out this [this notebook.](./documentation/demos/self-contained-example.ipynb)

+## Structure of a Sequifier Project

+Sequifier is designed with a specific folder structure in mind:

+YOUR_PROJECT_NAME/
+├── configs/
+│   ├── preprocess.yaml
+│   ├── train.yaml
+│   └── infer.yaml
+├── data/
+│   └── (Place your CSV/Parquet files here)
+├── outputs/
+└── logs/

+Within YOUR_PROJECT_NAME, you can also add other folders for additional steps, such as `notebooks` or `scripts` for pre- or postprocessing, and `analysis`, `visualizations` or `evals` for files you generate in other, manual steps.

 ### Data Transformations in Sequifier

 Let's start with the data format expected by sequifier.
 The basic data format that is used as input to the library takes the following form: